hashkode/hpcfmi-mpivi/README.md

 - **preTest:**
    - Synchronize data set from home drive to /var/tmp/
 - **postTest**:
-   - Synchronize esults directory to server
+   - Synchronize results directory to server
-- **prepareTarget**:
+- **_prepareTarget**:
    - Prepare Target for execution
-- **testTarget**:
+- **_testTarget**:
   - Run test
 - **prepareHpcClassA**:
-  - Prepare HPC CLass A (hpc01 - hpc04) for execution
+  - Prepare HPC CLass A (hpc01 - hpc05) for execution
 - **testHpcClassA**:
-  - Run test PC CLass A (hpc01 - hpc04) with parameter number of runs and number of processors on target
+  - Run test PC CLass A (hpc01 - hpc05) with parameter number of runs and number of processors on target
 - **_testHpcClassATarget**:
-  - Run test PC CLass A (hpc01 - hpc04) with parameter number of runs and number of processors
+  - Local script to test HPC CLass A (hpc01 - hpc05) with parameter number of runs and number of processors
 - **prepareHpcClassB**:
   - Prepare HPC CLass B (hpc06 - hpc15) for execution
 - **testHpcClassB**:
   - Run test PC CLass B (hpc06 - hpc15) with parameter number of runs and number of processors on target
 - **_testHpcClassBTarget**:
+  - Local script to test HPC CLass B (hpc06 - hpc15) with parameter number of runs and number of processors
+ - **prepareHpcClassMixed**:
+  - Prepare HPC CLass Mixed (hpc01 - hpc15) for execution
+- **testHpcClassMixed**:
-  - Run test PC CLass B (hpc06 - hpc15) with parameter number of runs and number of processors
+  - Run test PC CLass Mixed (hpc01 - hpc15) with parameter number of runs and number of processors on target
+- **_testHpcClassMixedTarget**:
+  - Local script to test HPC CLass Mixed (hpc01 - hpc15) with parameter number of runs and number of processors
 - **prepareNuc**:
-  - Prepare Nuc for execution
+  - Prepare Nuc cluster for execution
 - **testNuc:**
-  - Run test on Nuc
+  - Run test on Nuc cluster
+- **_testNucTarget**:
+  - Local script to test Nuc cluster with parameter number of runs and number of processors
+- **prepareRpi**:
+  - Prepare Raspberry Pi cluster for execution
+- **testRpi:**
+  - Run test on Raspberry Pi cluster
+- **_testRpiTarget**:
+  - Local script to test Raspberry Pi cluster with parameter number of runs and number of processors
 - **report**:
   - makes latex report
 - **pack**: